 Provisioning the Sailboat

 Recently, while preparing for a two-month sailing voyage, I decided I’d handle the provisioning of the sailboat.
-However, it wasn’t my sailboat, I wasn’t the captain … I had no boating skills.
+However, it wasn’t my boat, I wasn’t the captain … I literally had no skills here.

-The captain was busy tending to endless other tasks on the sailboat, so he couldn’t easily handle the provisioning.
+The captain was busy tending to endless important tasks on his sailboat, so he couldn’t easily handle the provisioning.
 He needed an assistant.

-I wasn’t qualified, but I had more free time.
+I wasn’t qualified, but I had more free time for the less important tasks (not that provisioning isn’t vital).
 Provisioning needed to happen.
 I needed to step up.

 Or, I needed to at least attempt to provision the boat.
 I knew the captain would inspect it all, then order any necessary changes.
 He was the final word.

-Knowing the plan was to sail from one country, cross into another, then sail around somewhat remote islands, vegan (and gluten-free) food might not be easily found at those marinas.
+With the plan to sail from one country, cross into another, then sail around somewhat remote islands, vegan (and gluten-free) food might not be easily found during the voyage.

-At the very end of the voyage, I knew we’d sail back into the first country, as well.
-So there would be at least two marine border crossings.
+At the very end of the voyage, we’d also sail back into the first country.
+There would be at least two marine border crossings.

-There would be restrictions on bringing fresh produce, grains, nuts, seeds, and most other delicious foods into each country.
+Thus, there would be a lot of restrictions on bringing fresh produce, grains, nuts, seeds, and most other delicious foods into each country.

-Also, I wasn’t sure how much time we’d spend in each country, but the weather would impact our exact locations, as well as the duration at each location.
+Also, I wasn’t sure how much time we’d spend in each country, as the weather would impact our exact locations, as well as the duration at each location.

-I did know that we’d anchor out for about a week at a time, then head to the nearest marina for 24 hours to resupply, even if selection was limited on shore.
+I did know that we’d anchor out in various locations for about a week at a time, then head to the nearest marina for 24 hours to resupply, even if options were limited ashore.

 At each marina, we’d ideally be able to load up on food (whatever food was available), fill the water tank, empty trash, shower, wash laundry, and refuel (as there isn’t always wind to sail).